Leo3418/leo3418.github.io/content/en/posts/2023-01-06-hugo-tmpl-new-feature-backward-compat.md

 about two times faster than the one which does not.
 (More details about the benchmark are available in the [appendix][appendix-benchmark].)

-Update on {{< date.inline >}}{{ "2023-01-10" | time.Format ":date_long" }}{{<
-/date.inline >}}: I reran the benchmark by invoking Hugo with `--ignoreCache` and `--renderToMemory` options; theoretically, this should help avoid performance deviations caused by file system I/O better than using a directory on a tmpfs as the output destination, which was what I did in the first benchmark run.
+Update on {{< format-time 2023-01-10 >}}: I reran the benchmark by invoking Hugo with `--ignoreCache` and `--renderToMemory` options; theoretically, this should help avoid performance deviations caused by file system I/O better than using a directory on a tmpfs as the output destination, which was what I did in the first benchmark run.
 The benchmark results were updated accordingly.
 {.notice}

 | Breadcrumb Template       | Mean Total Execution Time |